julianchurchill/text-adventure/README.md

   - [TEST] Succesful use text "You fit the final piece of the clock.
 The air stirs around you as you slide it gently into place. blah blah you get some rubies"
   - [TEST] New ItemAction something like AwardRubies

-- [FEATURE] About dialog available from main menu.
 - [FEATURE] Autosave upon leaving the app (with the back key usually) so upon returning the user can continue their game.
 - [FEATURE] Restart game - resets everything.
 Available in the main menu.